 Jury President of the 57th Semaine de la Critique

 Chloë Sevigny is an Academy Award-nominated and Golden Globe-winning actress who is known for her groundbreaking work across film, television and theatre.
 She has spent her career working with innovative and revolutionary filmmakers including Lars von Trier, Jim Jarmusch, Mary Harron, and David Fincher.
 Her recent work includes Lean On Pete, directed by Andrew Haigh, Golden Exits, directed by Alex Ross Perry, and Miguel Arteta’s Beatriz at Dinner.
 Lizzie, which premiered at Sundance after being developed and produced by Chloë Sevigny, will be released by Roadside Attractions in late 2018.
-She has now directed two short films: Kitty, which debuted at La Semaine de la Critique (Cannes 2016) and Carmen, at Venice in 2017.
-Chloë Sevigny has also appeared in many celebrated independent and cult-favorite films like, The Last Days of Disco, American Psycho, Gummo, Dogville, and Broken Flowers.
-She made her film debut in the controversial Kids, followed by Boys Don’t Cry, for which she received nominations for the Academy Award and a Golden Globe among many others.
+She has directed two short films: Kitty, which debuted at La Semaine de la Critique (Cannes 2016) and Carmen, at Venice in 2017.
+Chloë Sevigny has also appeared in many celebrated independent and cult-favorite films like The Last Days of Disco, American Psycho, Gummo, Dogville, and Broken Flowers.
+She made her film debut in the controversial Kids, followed by Boys Don’t Cry, for which she received nominations for the Academy Award and a Golden Globe amongst others.

 Nahuel Pérez Biscayart

-Argentinian actor Nahuel Pérez Biscayart joined the Buenos Aires School of Fine Arts before taking part in private comedy workshops.
+Argentinian actor Nahuel Pérez Biscayart joined the Buenos Aires School of Fine Arts before training in private comedy workshops.
 He went on to perform in a series of plays and films both for cinema and television in Argentina.
-In 2008, aged only 21, he was awarded the Rolex bursary, which took him to New York where he joined Kate Valk's company, The Wooster Group.
+Aged only 21, he was awarded the Rolex bursary, which took him to New York where he joined Kate Valk's company, The Wooster Group.
 In 2008, back in Argentina, a part in Pablo Fendrik's La Sangre Brota (Semaine de la Critique, Cannes 2008) brought him to the public's attention.
 During a trip to Paris, Benoît Jacquot got in touch to offer him the main part in Deep in the Woods, which premiered at the Locarno Festival in 2010.
 In 2014, he starred in Rebecca Zlotowski's Grand Central.
 The film was screened at the Cannes Film Festival as part of the Un Certain Regard competition.
-Nahuel Pérez Biscayart was then cast in David Lambert's All Yours in Belgium, a role that won him an award at the Karlovy Vary festival.
+Nahuel Pérez Biscayart was then cast in David Lambert's All Yours in Belgium, a role that won him an award at the Karlovy Vary Festival.
 2017 saw him return to the silver screen in France, starring in Albert Dupontel's See You Up There and Robin Campillo's 120 Beats Per Minute (2017 Cannes Grand Prize), in which he played the role of Sean, a charismatic member of Act-Up Paris in the early 90s.
 The role won him Best Male Newcomer at the 2018 César awards.

 Augustin Trapenard is a French academic, literary reviewer and culture journalist.
 He studied English and American literature at the École Normale Supérieure, where he started his teaching career as a graduate tutor.
 In the course of his research, he spent one year as a visiting scholar at the University of California (Berkeley).
 He has written for the famous magazine Elle and the Magazine Littéraire and was also in charge of the literary chronicles on several radio stations, including Nova, France 24 and France Culture's Le Carnet d'Or.
 For five years, he was also a cultural and literary reviewer for the popular TV show Le Grand Journal.
-At 38, he is now a distinguished literary and film critic, hosting Boomerang, a daily culture show on French national radio station France Inter, and two shows on French TV channel Canal Plus, the monthly literary programme 21 cm and the film review programme Le Cercle.
+He is now a distinguished literary and film critic, hosting Boomerang, a daily culture show on French national radio station France Inter, and two shows on French TV channel Canal+, the monthly literary programme 21 cm and the film review programme Le Cercle.
 He currently lives and works in Paris.